computerrock/javascript-team-toolbox/other-docs/ide-code-style-configuration-manual-phpstorm-webstorm.md

 fixing, it is a bit easier when IDE auto-complete settings follow same rules.

+#### Editor > General > Auto Import

+Uncheck all boxes for JavaScript.
+IDE is not aware of set Webpack aliases and set imports paths to long relative values.

 #### Editor > Code Style > HTML

 Section `Other`: